What Is L-Citrulline? Benefits, Dosage & Side Effects

 How Do Vitamins Uses L-Citrulline

-Product: PurePump® Pre-Workout L-Citrulline per serving: 2,000mg (Kyowa Hakko) | Serving size: 2 scoops (7.6g) | Servings per container: 30
+Product: PurePump® Pre-Workout L-Citrulline per serving: 2,000mg | Serving size: 2 scoops (7.7g) | Servings per container: 30

-PurePump contains 2,000mg of Kyowa Hakko L-Citrulline plus 500mg of AjiPure L-Arginine per serving — a combined 2,500mg feeding nitric oxide production through two complementary pathways: sustained production via citrulline-to-arginine conversion and immediate substrate availability via direct arginine.
+PurePump contains 2,000mg of L-Citrulline plus 500mg of AjiPure L-Arginine per serving — a combined 2,500mg feeding nitric oxide production through two complementary pathways: sustained production via citrulline-to-arginine conversion and immediate substrate availability via direct arginine.

 Honest context on dosing: 2,000mg of L-Citrulline is below the 3-6g range used in most standalone citrulline studies.
 We won't pretend otherwise.
 PurePump's formulation philosophy prioritizes breadth — 15 branded active ingredients with zero filler — over mega-dosing any single one.
-The entire 7.6g serving is active ingredients.
+The entire 7.7g serving is active ingredients.
 Every gram is accounted for, and the combined citrulline + arginine pathway support (2,500mg total) is the relevant number for NO production.
-For athletes who want higher citrulline doses, standalone Kyowa Hakko L-Citrulline can be stacked alongside PurePump.
+For athletes who want higher citrulline doses, standalone L-Citrulline can be stacked alongside PurePump.

 Every batch of PurePump is tested by the Banned Substance Control Group (BSCG), ensuring the citrulline you're taking is exactly what's on the label — no more, no less, no contaminants.